rutuja1302/BasicProjects/README.md

 25. Binary Numbers - Given a base-10 integer(n), convert it to binary (base-2).
 Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.
 26. Substring comparison - Given a string 's', and an integer 'k', perform a program that finds the lexicographically smallest and largest substrings of length k.
 27. Hourglass Problem - Calculate the hourglass sum for every hourglass in a 2D Array, then print the maximum hourglass sum.
+28. Average Grade Calculator - This program will take Name of the student, id number and his/her scores as an input.
+Class Person will print the student's details and class Student(inheriting Person class's properties) will calculate the average score and will return the grade character representative of their calculated average.